An Empirical Study of Realized GNN Expressiveness: Limitations of Existing Datasets

-This dataset treats each of the 10 CSL graphs as a separate class and requires training a 10-way classification model.
-Although it provides a way to generate 4-regular graphs with any number of nodes, the final dataset consists of only \textbf{ten essentially different} regular graphs with the \textbf{same number of nodes and degree}.
-Since a majority of recent expressive GNNs handle regular graphs well (especially with a fixed number of nodes and degree), most can achieve close to 100\% accuracy.
+\textbf{EXP Dataset.} This dataset is generated pairwise.
+Each graph in a pair includes two disconnected components, the core component and planar component, where the former are two 1-WL-indistinguishable counterexamples while the latter are identical and only for adding noise.
+The task is binary classification based on whether core component satisfies the SAT condition.
+Although it is formally consistent with general datasets, the insufficient difficulty and number of different core components (\textbf{only three substantially different pairs}) results in most recent GNNs achieving nearly 100\% accuracy, making detailed comparisons unavailable.

-\textbf{SR25 Dataset.} This dataset consists of 15 strongly regular graphs, on which the 3-WL test fails.
-Each graph is a strongly regular graph with 25 nodes and a degree of 12.
-The connected nodes share 5 common neighbors, and the non-connected nodes share 6.
-In actual use, SR25 is translated to a 15-way classification problem with the goal of mapping each graph into a different class, where the training and test graphs overlap.
+\textbf{CSL Dataset.} This dataset consists of Circulant Skip Links (CSL) graphs, which are 1-WL-indistinguishable 4-degree regular graphs.
+10 distinct CSL graphs are generated and reindexed 15 times, resulting in the dataset with 150 graphs.
+The task is to train a 10-way classification model distinguishing each type.
+Because of the relatively low difficulty and their fixed structure (only \textbf{ten essentially different graphs with the same number of nodes and degree}), many recent expressive GNN models achieve close to 100\% accuracy.
+More details about CSL graphs are in Appendix~\ref{app:csl}.

-Nowadays, 3-WL is the upper bound for most of the proposed expressive GNNs.
-Thus a wide range of methods only obtain 6.67\% (1/15) accuracy in SR25.
-Moreover, since all strongly regular graphs in SR25 have the same parameters, existing methods tend to have either \textbf{completely indistinguishable} (6.67\%) or \textbf{completely distinguishable} (100\%) performance~\citep{feng2022how}, making it difficult to give a fine-grained expressiveness measure.
+\textbf{SR25 Dataset.} This dataset consists of 15 3-WL-indistinguishable Strongly Regular Graphs (SR) with parameter srg(25,12,5,6)\footnote{Strongly regular graphs can be described by four parameters.
+More details can be found in Appendix \ref{sec:regular_relationship}}.
+In practice, SR25 is transformed into a 15-way classification problem for mapping each graph into a different class where the training and test graphs overlap.
+Most methods obtain 6.67\% (1/15) accuracy due to 3-WL's high expressiveness.
+However, some methods partially surpassing 3-WL can even achieve 100\% accuracy.

-\textbf{Summary.} These three datasets have limitations regarding difficulty, granularity, and scale.
-In terms of difficulty, these datasets are all bounded by 3-WL, failing to evaluate models (partly) beyond 3-WL~\citep{feng2022how,huang2022boosting}.
-In terms of granularity, the graphs are generated in one way, and the parameters of the graphs are repetitive, which easily leads to 0/1 step function of model performance and cannot measure subtle differences between models.
-In terms of scale, the number of substantially different graphs in the datasets is small, and the test results may not be generalizable.
+These three datasets have limitations regarding difficulty, granularity, and scale.
+In terms of difficulty, they are all bounded by 3-WL, failing to evaluate models (partly) beyond 3-WL~\citep{feng2022how}.
+In terms of granularity, the graphs are generated in one way with repetive parameters, which easily leads to a 0/1 step function of model performance and cannot measure subtle differences between models.
+In terms of scale, the number of substantially different graphs in the datasets is small, and the test results may be incomplete to reflect expressiveness measurement.